tenstorrent/tt-metal/README.md

 ### Step 1.
 Installing system-level dependencies (before accelerator-level dependencies)

-System-level dependencies include the third-party libraries, hugepages settings, and Weka mount needed for this project.
+System-level dependencies include the third-party libraries and hugepages settings.
 We have split this section into two parts.
 This is because you will require some of the accelerator-level dependencies to continue installing the system-level dependencies after the initial set.

 #### Installing dependencies on Ubuntu (before accelerator-level)